tensorflow/swift/README.md

 The Swift for TensorFlow project is currently focusing on 2 kinds of users:

 1.  **Advanced ML researchers** who are limited by current ML frameworks.
-Swift for TensorFlow's advantages include a seamless integration with a modern general-purpose language, allowing for more dynamic and sophisticated models.
-   Fast abstractions can be developed "in user-space" (as opposed to in C/C++ aka "framework-space"), resulting in modular APIs that can be easily customized.
+Swift for TensorFlow's advantages include seamless integration with a modern general-purpose language, allowing for more dynamic and sophisticated models.
+Fast abstractions can be developed in "user-space" (as opposed to in C/C++, aka "framework-space"), resulting in modular APIs that can be easily customized.

 2.  **ML learners** who are just getting started with machine learning.
-Thanks to Swift's support for quality tooling (e.g. context-aware autocomplete), Swift for TensorFlow can be one of the most productive ways to get started learning the fundamentals of machine learning.
+Thanks to Swift's support for quality tooling (e.g. context-aware autocompletion), Swift for TensorFlow can be one of the most productive ways to start learning the fundamentals of machine learning.

 ## Getting started